OpenAT/online/addons-own/fso_rest_api/sphinx_doc/use_cases/managing_partner.rst

 Read the partner data
 ---------------------

-To get the data for the found partner in the previous example we use a ``GET`` request with the route ``/res.partner/{id}``.
+To get the data for the found partner in the previous example we send a ``GET`` request to the route ``/res.partner/{id}``.

 .. tabs::